 Green Monday, according to Emily Price at Lifewire, might be the biggest online shopping holiday you’ve never heard of.
 It occurs on the second Monday in December, roughly two weeks before Christmas Day.

 The holiday was first christened by eBay, writes Kimberly Amadeo, author of “Beyond the Great Recession.”
 Back in 2007, the online auction company noted that the second Monday in December was its busiest day of the year.
 One reason was because it was the last day that customers could order online and guarantee that the gift would be delivered in time for Christmas.
 Ebay called it Green Monday for two reasons: The first is that green is the color of money.
 But it’s also believed that the company wanted to reflect the fact that shopping online was considered more environmentally friendly at the time.
+Now that shopping online is a popular way to shop, there is a strong argument for this.
+Less people are travelling to shops which instantly means it’s more environmentally friendly to order online.
+Furthermore, now that many companies use sustainable packaging for their orders (such as wholesale packaging), and less plastic bags are being used, Green Monday could be named for good reason.

 Black Friday and Cyber Monday may have outstripped Green Monday over the last decade, says Jon Martindale at Digital Trends.
 But it’s still one of the biggest and most profitable shopping days for a large number of retailers.
 More and more local businesses are using the day to promote one last round of deals before the festive season ends.